Gauteng High Court Mediation – How do I get accredited?

 • Personal Injury Mediations (including RAF Mediations)

-This requirement ensures that mediators understand the industry of personal injury matters.
-Those mediating personal injury matters must have a special understanding of such matters – either through practice experience in this field, prior mediation experience in this field or through proof of specialised training to mediate in this field.
-Again your Service Provider will give you guidance in what is required to meet this standard.
+Qualified mediators who wish to conduct mediations of personal injury matters (including RAF and medical-negligence claims) should have either additional experience or specific training in personal injury matters.
+This requirement ensures that mediators understand the industry of and law applicable to personal injury matters and are able to facilitate the negotiations between the parties efficiently.
+Those mediating personal injury matters must have a basic understanding of such matters (including the law applicable thereto and the practical administration thereof) – either through practice experience in this field, prior mediation experience in this field or through additional (personal injury /medical-negligence /RAF-focused) training to mediate in this field.

 What process do I follow to get accredited?